 If you want to develop specialised knowledge in one or more areas that interest you, the Master of Arts (Thesis Only) provides you with an advanced understanding of the major issues experienced in your chosen field.

-Usually undertaken over 18 months (full-time) or three years (part-time), successful completion of the Master of Arts (Thesis Only) can act as a pathway to a Doctor of Philosophy degree.
-GSHSS only accepts applications for Semester 1 commencement – there is no mid-year intake.
-You’re also expected to begin your degree by the first week of Semester 1.
+Usually undertaken over 18 months (full-time) or three years (part-time), successful completion of the Master of Arts (Thesis Only) can act as a pathway to a Doctor of Philosophy (Arts) degree.
+The Graduate School of Humanities and Social Sciences (GSHSS) only accepts applications for Semester 1 commencement - there is no mid-year intake.
+You're also expected to begin your degree by the first week of Semester 1.

 Where will it take me?

-Career outcomes for the Master of Arts (Research) allow you to take a step in the right direction.
-You’ll have a head start pursuing:
+Master of Arts (Thesis Only) career outcomes allow you to take a step in the right direction.
+You'll have a head start pursuing:

 - Higher research and academia